btahir/ReadableApp/README.md

 # Project Summary

-This is the 2nd project for the React Nanodegree using React and Redux.
 This is an anonymous reddit style app where anyone can add new posts and edit existing ones as well as the comments associated with them.
 They can also up vote or down vote the posts and comments.

-## Installation
+## Installation and Startup Guide

-Install packages: `npm install`
-Launch server: `node server`
+Run 'npm install' to install all dependencies.
+Go into root directory and run 'node server' to launch the server API.
-Unless modified in `config.js` server will use port 5001
+Unless modified in `config.js` server will be using port 5001.

-## Startup Application Instructions

 To start application, run yarn start or npm start inside the readable directory.

 ## Readable API Server